 In order to get freebies to review, you need to join Amazon Vine.
-This is an internal service allowing brands and third-party Amazon sellers to solicit honest reviews from consumers–and Amazon acts as the go-between so things don’t get all awkward between the reviewer and the company asking for the review.
+This is an internal service allowing brands and third-party Amazon sellers to solicit honest reviews from consumers.
+Amazon acts as the go-between so things don’t get all awkward between the reviewer and the company asking for the review.

 So, to increase reviews, companies say, “Hey Amazon, I’ll give out 100 free products to 100 people who have a history of writing solid reviews.”
 Then Amazon holds up those 100 free products and asks their Vine community (made up of seriously dedicated reviewers) to call dibs.
 Reviewers jump at the chance to review the product because they get to keep it.